sezan92/CaptionGeneration/README.md

 MD Muhaimin Rahman
 contact: sezan92[at]gmail[dot]com

 In this project, I have tried to work on Caption generation of Images of Flickr_8k dataset.
 I took extensive help from Jason Brownlee's Blog [article](https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/) on the same dataset.
 But I thought some codeblocks were unnecessarily complex .
 So I changed them for my project.
-The main architecture which is mainly taken from Googles [paper](https://arxiv.org/abs/1411.4555),
+The main architecture is mainly taken from Googles [paper](https://arxiv.org/abs/1411.4555),

 Some Examples:
 ![Caption1](Caption0.jpg)